What is Lent?

 Lent is often observed by many churches in our Anglican tradition.
 To do so, however, is not required.
 There is no biblical mandate to observe Lent.
 But, much like Advent, it is a season which many have found that they can leverage for the good of their own discipleship as they give themselves to deeper prayer, Bible study, fasting, other forms of self-denial, and service.

 More than anything, Lent is about the gospel of Jesus Christ.
 It is meant to help us focus on who Jesus is and what he did in his life, death, and resurrection.
 It is not merely about self-denial, but about filling our minds and hearts with the truth of the gospel of grace so that we might more fully rest in, delight in, and worship our rescuing God.

 As such, you might find it helpful to set aside some special times for extra prayer on Sunday evenings throughout Lent, or to address a specific sin in your life and work to put it to death by the grace of God, or to read a good book.
-A relevant book you can find on our Sunday morning book table this year is The Cross of Christ by John Stott.
+A relevant book you might find helpful this year is The Cross of Christ by John Stott.
 Christ Church has also put together a Lenten devotional guide that you might find helpful (see below).

 As we move towards Easter, may the Lord use this season to recalibrate our lives and reorient our desires so that we may more fully live for and love the Lord Jesus Christ.

 Christ Church NYC invites you to join us for Lent and Easter Services.

 - February 14, 2024 at 6PM: A Service for the First Day of Lent

 - March 28, 2024 at 6PM: Maundy Thursday service